inducer/islpy/doc/ref_fundamental.rst

 -------

 .. note:: this class implements Python's ``__copy__`` and ``__deepcopy__``
-    protocals.
-Copying of objects of this class always returns the identity.
+    protocols.
+Each of these returns the context being 'copied' identically.

 .. seealso:: :ref:`sec-context-management`